luciano-fiandesio/beanborg/tutorial/README.md

 We don't need to specify the `skip` property, since the default value is `1`.

-Let's try to import the CVS file into the working area, using `bb_mover.py`.
+Let's try to import the CVS file into the working area, using `bb_mover`.

 ```
-bb_mover.py -f config/eagle.yaml
+bb_mover -f config/eagle.yaml
 ```

 If the file is found, the script should return: